SharePoint/sp-dev-docs/docs/solution-guidance/applying-pnp-templates.md

 ---
 title: Applying PnP Templates to SharePoint Sites
-description: This article explains how to manually provision a Look Book PnP template using PnP PowerShell. ms.date: 04/10/2024 ms.localizationpriority: high
+description: This article explains how to manually provision a look book PnP template using PnP PowerShell. ms.date: 04/10/2024 ms.localizationpriority: high
 ---

 # Applying PnP Templates to SharePoint Sites

-In this page, you can find detailed information about how to manually provision a Look Book template on your tenant.
+In this page, you can find detailed information about how to manually provision a look book template on your tenant.

 You can also follow these steps by watching this video on the Microsoft 365 Platform Community (PnP) YouTube Channel: